Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

    :header-rows: 0

    * - Processes divergence
-     - This happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc., resulting in hanging.
+     - This happens when processes execute a different section of the code due to different if/else conditions, race condition on existing files, etc., resulting in hanging.
    * - Cross processes reduction
-     - Wrongly reported metrics or gradients due mis-reduction.
+     - Wrongly reported metrics or gradients due to mis-reduction.
    * - Large sharded models
      - Instantiation, materialization and state management of large models.
    * - Rank 0 only actions
      - Logging, profiling, etc.
-   * - Checkpointing / Early stopping / Callbacks
+   * - Checkpointing / Early stopping / Callbacks / Logging
      - Ability to easily customize your training behaviour and make it stateful.
    * - Batch-level fault tolerance training
      - Ability to resume from a failure as if it never happened.